-Louise Foxcroft chooses her best books on the History of Medicine and Addiction, looking at medical practices of the past, from treatment of madness and non-existent diseases, to drug use and the origins of hypochondria.
-Dr Matthew Green looks at the specific case of London and the history of the city’s addictions, including chocolate, coffee tobacco and tea.
-Meanwhile the Italian cardiologist, Tato Grasso, chooses his best books on Medicinal Marijuana.
+Louise Foxcroft chooses her best books on the history of medicine and addiction, looking at medical practices of the past, from treatment of madness and non-existent diseases, to drug use and the origins of hypochondria.
+Her own book, The Making of Addiction, looks at the use and abuse of opium in 19th-century Britain.

 The Best Addiction Memoirs, recommended by Matt Rowland Hill